 - Room and board for a hospital stay that Medicare would pay for even if you weren't in a study - An operation or other medical procedure if it is part of the research study - Treatment of side effects and complications of the new care

-Original Medicare pays most of the cost of the covered services you receive as part of the study.
 After Medicare has paid its share of the cost for these services, our plan will pay the rest.
 Like for all covered services, you will pay nothing for the covered services you get in the clinical research study.